lab596/civiform/Home.md

-## Welcome to the CiviForm Documentation!
+## Welcome to the CiviForm Technical & User Documentation!

 Our docs contain both **technical** and **user documentation**.
 Please find pages for individual topics in the right nav ➡️